ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 We will do the following to spawn new pipes through time:

-1. We will set up a variable in the Room start event that will be our timer — it will count remaining frames before spawning new tubes;
+1. We will set up a variable in the Room start event that will be our timer — it will count remaining seconds before spawning new tubes;
-2. At each frame, we will decrement this variable by one frame.
-More precisely — by `ct.delta`.
+2. We will create a timer event that waits for the timer variable to hit zero.
-3. If the variable is equal or below zero, that means that the time is up, and we will wind it up again and create new tubes relative to the camera position.
+3. When the timer event is fired we will wind it up again and create new tubes relative to the camera position.
     * We will also create tubes at the top of the viewport and use scaling to flip these tubes so that they point downwards.

 Open our only room `InGame`.
 Remove existing tubes by holding Control key and dragging the mouse, or by right-clicking these copies and using the context menu.
 Then, click the button "Room events" in the left column.